 You might think Oxbow sounds more like an instrument in a bovine orchestra than a place for great food, but you'd be wrong.
-My favorite downtown Napa food spot takes its name from the big loop the Napa River makes nearby, called the "oxbow" because it's shaped like an old-fashioned, U-shaped yoke for a team of oxen.
+This exciting downtown Napa food spot takes its name from the big loop the Napa River makes nearby, called the "oxbow" because it's shaped like an old-fashioned, U-shaped yoke for a team of oxen.

 In an area known for its cuisine, the Oxbow Public Market has proved to be a good spot for small, gourmet food shops to take root and flourish.

 It's also a great reason to get yourself off the highway and into the town of Napa instead of just speeding by on your way north to those fancier places in Yountville and St. Helena.

 If you're part of a hungry group who can't agree on what kind of food they want, Oxbow Market is perfect.
 Everyone can make their own choices, and the convene at a table to enjoy their meals together.
 People enjoy the scenic outdoor deck, with seating along the Napa River.

 The market also makes a perfect place for casual ice cream or cupcake dessert after a meal downtown.

 People who go to the Oxbow Market praise its cleanliness, the quality of the food, call it super cute - and of course, they take pictures of their food to post on social media.
 After all, the camera has to eat first, doesn't it?
 To see some of what they like, search for the hashtag #oxbowpublicmarket on Instagram.